joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 $ pacman -S sbctl
 ```

-**Note: It might say completed installation with some errors, that's fine because sbctl can't find the key database, because there never was one.
+**Note**: It might say completed installation with some errors, that's fine because sbctl can't find the key database, because there never was one.

 Now run ```sbctl status``` and ensure setup mode is enabled.